Last Updated: 25/05/2020

 - At all times we work our hardest to ensure our clients’ data is stored in a safe and secure manner.

 - Personal data is stored in the EU whether in digital or hard copy format.
 Where possible we prefer to store data in the UK.

 - We may update this policy from time to time by publishing a new version on our website.

 - You should check this page occasionally to ensure you are happy with any changes to this policy.

 - We will only email you a notification of a change of our policy if there are a significant number of changes done at once.

 9) Your Rights

 - We have summarised the rights that you have under data protection law.
-Some of the rights are complex, and not all of the details have been included in our summaries.
+Some of these rights are complex, and not all of their details have been included in our summaries.
 Accordingly, you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.

 - Your principal rights under data protection law are: